 Problem 7 (8 points).
 Write a function difference() that takes two head pointers to Node as arguments.
 Each head pointer points to the head element of a NULL-terminated singly linked list which contains distinct keys sorted in increasing order.
 (The keys within each list are distinct, but keys in different lists aren't necessarily different.)
 The function difference() returns a new sorted linked list of Nodes that contain all keys of the two input linked lists that are not in common between the two lists.
 You have to keep the input linked lists intact.
 For example, if the two input lists are

-$$a.1 \to b.4 \to c.7 \to d.16 \to \text{NULL}$$
+$$a.1 \rightarrow b.4 \rightarrow c.7 \rightarrow d.16 \rightarrow \text{NULL}$$